DataDog/documentation/content/en/getting_started/integrations/aws.md

 5. From the integration tile on the Datadog side, enter the AWS account ID and AWS Role name.
 If the role name wasn't changed in the CloudFormation setup page, use `DatadogIntegrationRole`.
 Datadog automatically queries AWS with the provided values, and a successful query returns a status that tells you your credentials are valid.
 Scroll down to find the `Install Integration` button.

 6. Click `Install Integration`.
-For the purposes of this demonstration, all options have been selected (only `Collect custom metrics` is unticked by default):
+For this demonstration, all options have been selected (only `Collect custom metrics` is unticked by default):
 {{< img src="getting_started/integrations/integration-tile-complete.png" alt="An image displaying the AWS integration tile from within the Datadog account.
 The left hand side shows that the EC2 automuting option is enabled.
 There is a section titled 'Limit metric collection by AWS Service' which displays the sub-integrations associated with the Datadog AWS integration.
 These are ApiGateway, ApplicationELB, AppRunner, AppStream, AppSync, Athena, AutoScaling, Billing, Budgeting, CertificateManager, CloudFront, CloudHSM, CloudSearch, CodeBuild, Cognito, and Connect.
 There is a heading which states 'Turning on sub-integrations can affect your CloudWatch API usage.
 See our AWS FAQ for more info.'.
 All boxes are displayed as checked.
 Below this is another section called 'Other options'.
 There are two checkboxes here, Collect CloudWatch alarms and Collect custom metrics.
 Both options are checked.'
 On the right hand side of the page there is a section showing the settings for the connected AWS account.
 The Account ID is displayed as an obfuscated value.
 The AWS Role name is displayed as DatadogIntegrationRole.">}}

 Depending on which AWS services you're using and your use case for monitoring, there are multiple options within the integration tile to specify the data to be collected.
 For example, you can limit data collection based on AWS service, namespace, or tags.
-Additionally, you can choose to mute monitors for instance terminations triggered manually or by autoscaling with [EC2 automuting][14] enabled.
+Additionally, you can choose to mute monitor notifications, for instance terminations triggered manually or by autoscaling with [EC2 automuting][14] enabled.
 If needed, enable [Alarm Collection][15] to send your CloudWatch alarms to the Datadog [Event Stream][16] and choose whether to collect custom metrics.

 ### Validation